I have a secret that I’ve been hiding from my friends and family for 15 years… I have gum disease.

 As mentioned earlier, one of the major advantages open-source platforms have had over SaaS platforms has been the ability to customise a store’s look and feel, and more importantly the customer experience (such as the checkout).

-The good news is that Shopify offer this too and it’s even more intuitive than Magento because it uses a menu-driven editor rather than requiring html/css coding experience.
+The good news is that Shopify offer this too and it’s even more intuitive than Magento because it uses a menu-driven editor rather than requiring HTML/CSS coding experience.

-Shopify Plus now also offers scripting capabilities which allows developers to write their own customizations for the Shopify shopping cart – this is a real game changer because it removes the major advantage that Magento had over Shopify Plus.
+Shopify Plus now also offers scripting capabilities which allow developers to write their own customizations for the Shopify shopping cart – this is a real game changer because it removes the major advantage that Magento had over Shopify Plus.